 Wiseman is alive and well at 95, and has been making films for over five decades; all in the same consistent format.
 He directs, produces, and edits all of his own films, all of which are documentaries (although he dislikes the label) and made in what many call ‘direct cinema’ or ‘cinema-verite’ style.
 This means they lack commentary, interviews, or non-diegetic music and focus on ‘the reality’.
 His films range from one to five hours in length and almost all are centered around a specific institution.
 Topics such as military (Basic Training), performing arts (Ballet), mental institutions (Titicut Follies), life in small towns (Monrovia, Indiana), libraries (Ex-Libris), and many other similar institutions.

-The capacity to use film as a format to document life is arguably the purpose of film and I believe there are few filmmakers who succeed in this goal more than Frederick Wiseman.
+The capacity to use film as a format to document life is arguably the purpose of film, and I believe there are few filmmakers who succeed in this goal more than Frederick Wiseman.
 Consequently, the use of film to document also puts people at the forefront of cinema, with the sheer humanity of Wiseman’s films being what truly draws me to them.
 People in his films exist in a natural state of being, with little to no acknowledgement of the camera; however, he does ask the people he’s filming for permission before or after filming.
 One could say this non-narrative form of filmmaking is boring, or that there is little to no value in spending time watching a film that offers little entertainment value.
 Which is a sentiment I have to politely disagree with.

 One of my favorite examples of this ‘historical’ documentation is the 1989 film Central Park, which focuses on what you would expect: Manhattan’s Central Park.
-There are many beautiful shots of the wonderful 80s New Yorkers going about their daily lives: all in wonderfully eighties fashion.
-Among this more provincial footage, there are also more narrative scenes; arguments between cops and people trying to sell protest shirts and town hall discussions over whether or not to build a new tennis court.
+There are many beautiful shots of 80s New Yorkers going about their daily lives: all in wonderfully eighties fashion.
+Among this more provincial footage, there are also more scenes which are more narrative in aspects; arguments between cops and people trying to sell protest shirts and town hall discussions over whether or not to build a new tennis court.
 My personal favorite moment is at some sort of dinosaur balloon release (the event goes somewhat unexplained), where a competition is held to see who can make the best dinosaur roar.
 Absurd moments like this make Central Park (and many other films by Wiseman) infused with an unprecedented sense of dry humor.
 Like most of his other films, there is also a clear focus on community, and the film seems to almost show a bit of veneration to Central Park and the public institutions which fund it (although this is just my own interpretation).

 The human interactions within Wiseman’s films also can be incredibly interesting to watch, if not only for the somewhat ‘natural’ aspect of them.
 Although there is clear use of critically determining what to film and what to add to the film (apparently Wiseman and his crew typically film 100 hours per film), there is still some semblance of what you could call reality.
 One of my favorite aspects of his films is his somewhat critical portrayal of bureaucratic institutions.
 This isn’t to say that these films openly mock institutions, although there can be interpretation of some behind the camera criticism.
 Especially throughout his earlier career, Wiseman faced backlash for his films; primarily from some of the institutions which were the subject.